UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 There are two ways to reference a constant, either as a value or a map key.

-When accessing a constant as a value (an array entry or a value in a map), the data pointed-to by the constant path is pasted in place of the constant.
+When accessing a constant as a value (an array entry or a value in a map), the data pointed to by the constant path is pasted in place of the constant.

 This example shows inserting a constant in the middle of a value.
 We use `$path::to::constant` when referencing a constant in a normal value tree.
 ```json